Fom1n/technicalAssignment/NOTES.md

 * Each of the repositories connects to one repository, which is an intuitive way for me to make this work.
 There should also be Student-Course repository as well.
 * Student-Course entity should connect students and courses, so it contains just students and their grades
 * Similar table should be created for teachers, to track which courses are being taught by which teachers

+# Scala part

+Part of assignment with Scala is inside the src/main/scala folder, just wanted to keep it together.